-[Section 11B inserted by No. 58 of 2010 s.
+[Section 11B inserted: No. 58 of 2010 s.
 189.]

 Part III — Determination of disputes

 12. Terms used

 In this Part —

 prescribed amount means $10 000 or such other amount as may be prescribed;

 prescribed dispute means any matter that may be the subject of an application under this Act, other than an application made under this Act that is, or involves, a claim for an amount over the prescribed amount, but includes an application made under clause 8 of Schedule 1, irrespective of the amount claimed.